 Services will be held on Saturday, August 31, 2019 at 11:00 AM at the Church of Jesus Christ of Latter-Day Saints Naples 3rd Ward chapel.
 A viewing will be held at the Friday August 30, 2019 from 6 to 8 pm at Blackburn & Sons Vernal Mortuary and one hour prior to service at the Naples Chapel.
 Burial will be in the Tridell Cemetery.

-To send flowers to Paris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Paris Anderton, please visit our floral store.